Warumpi Band

 Warumpi Band (/ˈwʌrəmpi/) were an Australian country and Aboriginal rock group which formed in the outback settlement of Papunya, Northern Territory, in 1980.
 The original line-up was George Burarrwanga on vocals and didgeridoo, Gordon Butcher Tjapanangka on drums, his brother Sammy Butcher Tjapanangka on guitar and bass guitar, and Neil Murray on rhythm guitar and backing vocals.
 Their songs are in English, Luritja and Gumatj.
-Their key singles are "Jailanguru Pakarnu" (1983), "Blackfella/Whitefella" (1985), "Sit Down Money" (1986), "My Island Home" (1987) and "No Fear" (1987).
+Their key singles are "Blackfella/Whitefella" (1985), "Sit Down Money" (1986), "My Island Home" (1987) and "No Fear" (1987).
 The group released three albums, Big Name, No Blankets (1985), Go Bush!
 (1987) and Too Much Humbug (1996).
 From late 1987 to mid-1995 the group rarely performed as Murray focused on his solo career.
 In early 1995, Christine Anu (former backing singer in Murray's touring group, The Rainmakers), issued a cover version of "My Island Home".
 Warumpi Band regrouped before disbanding in 2000.
-Burarrwanga died on 10 June 2007 of lung cancer.

 History

+1980-1987: Career beginnings and peak

 The Warumpi Band were formed in 1980 in Papunya – an outback settlement about 240 km north-west of Alice Springs in the Northern Territory – as a country and Aboriginal rock group.
 Neil Murray was a Victorian-born schoolteacher and labourer who was working in the region.
 He met local brothers Gordon Butcher Tjapanangka and Sammy Butcher Tjapanangka of the Luritja people; and were joined by Sammy's brother-in-law George Rrurrambu Burarrwanga (aka George Djilangya), visiting from Elcho Island's Yolngu people.
 Murray provided rhythm guitar and backing vocals, Gordon was on drums, Sammy on guitar and bass guitar, and Burarrwanga on vocals and didgeridoo.
 'Warumpi' derives from the Luritja word for a "honey-ant dreaming site", Warumpinya, which lies near Papunya.
 The band was first called Warumpinya Band, as "the band from Warumpinya", but this was later shortened to Warumpi Band.
 Over the years, many different people played in the band at various times.
 The only consistent elements were Murray and Burarrwanga, with Sammy Butcher generally being available when band commitments did not take him too far from home for long.

 The group began by playing cover versions of rock 'n' roll standards and toured the Northern Territory and the Kimberley region of northern Western Australia.
 In 1983 at the Aboriginal Country Music Festival they were voted as best band and by that stage they were playing more original material.
-In October that year they released their debut single, "Jailanguru Pakarnu" (Luritja for Out from Jail) on the Hot label.
+In October 1983 they released their debut single, "Jailanguru Pakarnu" (Luritja for "Out from Jail") on the Hot label.
 It is the first song released in a rock music format which uses an Aboriginal language, Luritja.
 For the single they were joined by another Butcher brother, Brian, on bass guitar.
 The track created mainstream media interest, and the group travelled to the interstate capitals of Melbourne and Sydney for gigs and TV appearances.
+Butcher said "It's about a jailbird, coming out of jail, trying to fit in with the family.".